Ben Godfrey

-Benjamin Matthew Godfrey (born 15 January 1998) is an English professional footballer who plays as a centre-back for club Sheffield United, on loan from club Atalanta.
+Benjamin Matthew Godfrey (born 15 January 1998) is an English professional footballer who plays as a centre-back for Scottish Premiership club Rangers, on loan from club Atalanta.
 He has represented England from youth to senior level.

 Early and personal life

-Benjamin Matthew Godfrey was born on 15 January 1998 in York, North Yorkshire, and attended Archbishop Holgate's School.
-His father Alex Godfrey is a former professional rugby league footballer.
+Benjamin Matthew Godfrey was born on 15 January 1998 in York, North Yorkshire, England.
+When young, he attended Archbishop Holgate's School.
+His father, Alex Godfrey, is a retired professional rugby league footballer.
 Godfrey is of Jamaican descent through his paternal grandfather.